tlienart/Franklin.jl/docs/syntax/divs-commands.md

 In a Franklin `newcommand`, to refer to an argument you can use `#k` or `!#k`.
 There is a small difference: the first one _introduces a space_ left of the argument while the second one does not.

-In general whitespaces are irrelevant and will not show up on the rendered webpage so that the usual `#k` is the recommended usage.
+In general, whitespaces are irrelevant and will not show up on the rendered webpage so the usual `#k` is the recommended usage.
 This helps avoid some ambiguities when resolving a chain of nested commands.

 There are however cases where you do not want this because the whitespace does, in fact, show up.